anushaporeddy030697/student_internship_management/README.md

 I am manikanta i have a quiet good experience on html and css it helps me to do a website design and style sheets for my project

-Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management"
+Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
+I work for web design using XMl.